henryhyunwookim/ValueInvestor/README.md

 ### <b>Notebook and Installation</b>

+For more details, you may refer to <a href='https://github.com/henryhyunwookim/ValueInvestor/blob/main/ValueInvestor.ipynb'>this notebook</a> directly.

 To run ValueInvestor.ipynb locally, please clone or fork this repo and install the required packages by running the following command:

 pip install -r requirements.txt